BillMills/nodeAnalyzer/README.md

 use
 ============
 The example C++ code lives in hello.cc.
-A single method called Method is decalred, which just returns its first argument.
+Two methods called FirstMethod and SecondMethod are decalred, to show how to make a list of methods; binding.gyp contains the 'Makefile - like' directives for mashing these into the JavaScript.

 To see it go, check the package out and in its root directory, do